syncfusion-content/blazor-docs/blazor/diagram/properties.md

 ## Chunk Message

-In the Blazor Diagram component, there is a need to calculate the bounds of paths, text, images, and SVG data from the server to the JavaScript side using JsInterop calls.
-When large data (greater than 32KB in size for a single incoming hub message) is sent and processed in a single JS call, connection disconnect issues can occur.
-To address this, we have introduced the EnableChunkMessage property in the Diagram component.
-This property helps to send large data in smaller chunks to the server, thus preventing connection disconnection issues.
-Chunk messages enable the measurement of paths, images, text, and SVG data without exceeding the maximum size of a single incoming hub message (MaximumReceiveMessageSize of 32KB) at the sample level.
-By default, the [EnableChunkMessage] property is set to false.
+In the Blazor Diagram component, it is essential to calculate the bounds of paths, text, images, and SVG data from the server to the JavaScript side using JsInterop calls.
+When processing large data sets (greater than 32KB for a single incoming hub message) in a single JS call, connection disconnect issues can occur.
+To address this, we have introduced the [EnableChunkMessage] property in the Diagram component.
+This property allows large data to be sent in smaller chunks, thereby preventing connection disconnection issues.
+Chunk messages facilitate the measurement of paths, images, text, and SVG data without exceeding the maximum size limit for a single incoming hub message (MaximumReceiveMessageSize of 32KB).
+By default, the [EnableChunkMessage] property is set to `false`.

 Here is an example demonstrating how to use the [EnableChunkMessage] property: